MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/OneClassSvm.md

 # required metadata
 title: "oneClassSvm"
-description: " Creates a list containing the function name and arguments to train a  OneClassSvm model with [rxEnsemble](rxEnsemble.md). "
+description: "Creates a list containing the function name and arguments to train a  OneClassSvm model with rxEnsemble."
 keywords: "MicrosoftML, oneClassSvm"
 author: "bradsev"
 manager: "jhubbard"